BrooksConway/Homework3/README.md

 - Extra information if needed.

 [Sample Design Document](https://docs.google.com/document/d/1xXQPjdLHRItnFXNEhXRUR7GD2Vof4vvSIap0wAtoHWM/edit?usp=sharing)
 - Note that the sample example is for a calendar project.
-The ideas are the same but the code (while helpful) does not direcly apply to your current problem.
+The ideas are the same but the code (while helpful) does not directly apply to your current problem.

 #### Design Questions
 - What are the rules to the game?